ucldc/facet_decade/README.md

  5. round down to the decade boundry `(integer * 10 / 10)` or `Math.floor`
  6. count off the decades from min to max
  7. add an `s` to the end of ever integer and convert to string
+ 8. add a value `unknown` if no decades where found
- 8. return an array of decades
+ 9. return an array of values

 ## Available in multiple languages